lewisl/CovidSim/README.md

 This is a classic SEIR (Susceptible, Exposed, Infected, Removed) simulation of the COVID outbreak of 2019-2020 with some new twists, written in the Julia programming language.
 [Look at some preliminary results...](https://github.com/lewisl/CovidSim/blob/master/reports/report%201/report%201.ipynb)

+There are now both a group model, in the group-src folder, and an individual level model, in the ilm-src folder.

-The model tracks groups of people in 8 categories by day in a given locale (city or region).
+The group model tracks groups of people in 8 categories by day in a given locale (city or region).
 Each locale has its own data structure for tracking people.
 Multiple locales can be simulated in a single run.
 The groups are:

 - Unexposed
 - Infectious (summary of the 4 disease conditions)